pactumjs/pactum/docs/contract-testing.md

 ### Consumer Testing

-Consumer Testing is performed at consumer pipeline.
+Consumer Testing is performed at the consumer pipeline.

 During consumer testing, a consumer will generate pacts with its provider using interactions.
 Consumer Pact tests operate on each interaction to say *"assuming the provider returns the expected response for this request, does the consumer code correctly generate the request and handle the expected response?"*.